-EMERGENCY FORMS
+EMERGENCY CARDS

-Each family must have a completed emergency form on file in the school office.
+Each child must have a completed emergency form on file in the school office.
 These forms must be kept up to date.
-Any change in address or phone number must be reported to the office to ensure timely contact should a student become ill or hurt; these contacts must be immediately updated on SchoolSpeak.
+Any change in address or phone number must be reported to the office to ensure timely contact should a student become ill or hurt; these contacts must be immediately updated on FACTS.